google/yggdrasil-decision-forests/documentation/rtd/cli_user_manual.md

 ## Advanced features

-Most of the YDF advanced documentation is written in `.h` header (for the library) and `.cc` headers (for CLI tools). ~~~
+Most of the YDF advanced documentation is written in the `.h` headers (for the library) and `.cc` headers (for CLI tools). ~~~